 Here are nine SEO copywriting things you can start right now.

 - Revisit your customer persona.
 You may be serving the same target audience, but the current economy may have altered their needs and changed their lifestyle.
 Revisit your customer persona and determine what (if anything) has changed.

 - Have different target audiences?
 Build customized landing pages.
 Web pages don’t have to have a one-size-fits-all approach.
 Constant Contact, an email marketing company, has industry-specific sales landing pages for “spas,” “retail,” “nonprofits” and other verticals.
 Remember, the more laser-targeted your writing is for your target audience, the better your conversions.

 - Review your Google keyword strategy.
 Google Instant and on-the-fly search results have changed the way we do keyword research.
 If it’s been awhile since you’ve reviewed your keyphrases, now is an excellent time.

 - Strategize how you can tweak your Titles.
-Another Google Instant strategy tweak – on-the-fly Google search results means that folks are scanning the page faster than ever before.
 Your Titles shouldn’t just be keyphrase-rich.
 They should be compelling, too.
 Boring text will cause your listings to slide by without notice.

 - Try something new.
 Always wanted to try Twitter?
 Learn how and get going.
 Want to start a newsletter that’s great for readers and SEO?
 Fantastic idea.
 Chances are, you have a huge SEO content marketing opportunity right in front of you.
 You just need to see it (or ask someone else to point it out for you.)